Introduction

 Start by having a look around Kōwhiti Whakapae online, watch the ‘About Kōwhiti Whakapae’ video and click ‘learn more’ to get an overall sense of it.
 Because information is layered, you can focus on higher level information first and open links for more information when you feel ready.

-Each learning areas begins with an overview that explains what the area refers to, why it’s important, and how it is approached in Kōwhiti Whakapae.
+Each area of learning begins with an overview that explains what the area refers to, why it’s important, and how it is approached in Kōwhiti Whakapae.
 This information is layered so you can read a little or a lot.
 Scroll down to see how each learning area is divided into a number of sub-areas.
 Sub areas are to help you to quickly see the big ideas as you drill down into different aspects of teaching and learning.

 Sub-areas